piyushon2411/notbuk/Readme.md

 # NotBuk

 **NotBuk** is a simple note editor Chrome extension that allows users to take notes directly in a new tab.
-The notes are saved automatically and persist across browser sessions, making it a convenient tool for quick note-taking.
+Notes save automatically and persist across sessions.

 ## Features

-- **Rich Text Editor**: Supports bold, italic, underline, and different font sizes.
+- **Rich Text Editor**: Supports bold, italic, underline, and headings (H1–H3, Paragraph).
 - **Dark Mode**: Easily toggle between light and dark modes.
 - **Word and Character Count**: Displays real-time word and character count.
 - **Persistent Storage**: Notes are saved and retrieved from Chrome's local storage, ensuring they are available even after closing and reopening the browser.
 - **Minimalistic Design**: Clean and simple interface with a focus on usability.
+- **Context Menu Capture**: Right‑click selected text on any page and choose “Add to Notbuk Tab” to append it to your note securely.

 ## Installation